Gamify-IT/docs/dev-manuals/test-plans/keycloak/u-keycloak-07-user-roles-consideration-lecturer-interface-no-access.md

 ## Description

-A user without a lecturer role, is logged in.
-His role causes the lecturer interface to be not displayed on the start page.
+A user who is not a lecturer is logged in.
+They will not see a link to the lecturer interface.

 ## Precondition

-A user without a lecturer role is logged in.
+The user stays logged in.

 ## Postcondition